pbkabali/Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Book Store
+# Bookstore Manager

-> One paragraph statement about the project.

-Additional description about the project and its features.
+> This is a bookstore management application built with ReactJS and Redux.

 ## Built With

+- ReactJS,
-- Major languages,
+- Redux,
-- frameworks,
+- Jest
-- technologies used
+- Enzyme

 ## Live Demo